vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-cloudfront-with-terraform.md

 ### ACM Certificate for HTTPS

-Cloudfront requires SSL certificates to be in `us-east-1` region regardles of where our resources are.
+Cloudfront requires SSL certificates to be in `us-east-1` region regardless of where our resources are.
 So we will begin by adding a new provider:

 ```tf
 # ssl.tf